 Compared with other processes the initial investment in machinery and molds is comparatively investment intensive making the process suitable for bigger quantity projects or when specific precision is required.
 One mold and last costs around 800-900$USD for a sneaker production.
 A bigger mold, as used in the case of rubber boots, is more expensive.

 The recent development of the direct injection process has handled the needs of different performance of outsole depending on location.
 Instead of only injecting one material into the mold two materials with different properties are mixed in the extrusion.
 This creates an outsole fully adjusted to the purpose of the shoe in a highly automated process.

 The process for making outsoles with direct injection is similar where a two, or more, piece mold is used with a cavity for the outsole design.
 The injected material is introduced into the mold creating the outsole.
 These outsoles is later used in a vulcanized or cementing assembly process.

-The development of more advanced injection machinery were taking place as a reaction of new possibilities with increasingly refined polymers being developed.
+The development of more advanced injection machinery were taking place as a reaction to new possibilities with increasingly refined polymers being developed.

 In 1946 James Watson Hendry developed the Screw injection machine which allowed for more precision and speed.
 In 1970 he struck again improving on his own invention to now be gas-assisted with the benefit of supporting more complex structures where hollow designs could cool down more quickly.
-Apart from being more quick it was also more material efficient.
+Apart from being quicker, it was also more material-efficient.

 Currently majority of the direct injection machines are run by electricity with the big benefit that no power is consumed when the machine is not running.
 Digital sensors and technology have also enabled a machine operator to detect and inspect the result of an injection without opening the molds, further increasing the consistency in the production process.